AmulyaSKumar/5thSem_RVCE_2022Scheme/AIML-LAB/TicTacToe.md

 5. **How can we improve AI efficiency in Tic-Tac-Toe?**
    - Using Minimax with Alpha-Beta pruning can optimize decision-making by eliminating unnecessary computations.

-6. **Can DFS be used in real-time strategy games?
-Why or why not?**
-   - No, because real-time games require fast decision-making, and DFS is computationally expensive for large state spaces.

-7. **What are alternative algorithms to DFS for decision-making in games?**
-   - Minimax, Alpha-Beta Pruning, Monte Carlo Tree Search, and Reinforcement Learning.

-8. **What happens if we increase the board size to 4x4 or 5x5?**
-   - The number of possible states increases exponentially, making DFS inefficient and slow.

-9. **How does the AI differentiate between a winning and losing move?**
-   - It assigns scores (1 for AI win, -1 for user win, 0 for draw) and selects moves that maximize AI's chances.

-10. **What is the role of recursion in DFS?**
+6. **What is the role of recursion in DFS?**
     - Recursion allows DFS to explore all game states systematically by backtracking after evaluating each move.

-11. **Why always eithwe AI wins or game results in draw?**
+7. **Why always either AI wins or game results in draw?**
    - Due to the way DFS is implemented.
 The AI always picks the best possible move, meaning it never makes a mistake.
 In Tic-Tac-Toe, if a player never makes a mistake, they will never lose.
 If both players play optimally, the game will always end in a draw.
 However, since the AI always plays optimally while the human player might make mistakes, the AI will take advantage of those mistakes and win.